Skip to content

 How Does Parole Work in Iowa?

-As part of their community corrections program, Iowa has dozens of parole offices to make it easy for an inmate who has been released on parole to check-in regularly and comply with the terms of their parole.
+As part of its community corrections program, Iowa has dozens of parole offices to make it easy for an inmate who has been released on parole to check in regularly and comply with the terms of their parole.
 Parole is only available to well-behaved inmates who are deemed low-risk.
-These people are released early from prison with stipulations to find work, stable housing, and agree to the parole supervision program for several months or years.
-Anyone who violates these rules will return to prison to serve out the remainder of their sentence.
+These people are released early from prison with stipulations to find work and stable housing and agree to the parole supervision program for several months or years.
+Anyone who violates these rules will return to prison to serve the remainder of their sentence.
+Iowa's parole population as of December 2022 stands at 6,880 inmates.

 How Does Someone Get Probation in Iowa?

 As an alternative to sending an offender to prison, the judge has the option of ordering probation instead.
 This supervision program allows the offender to live and work as usual, but they must comply with strict rules from the court.
-These stipulations always include checking in with a probation officer and progress towards specific goals.
+These stipulations always include checking in with a probation officer and progressing toward specific goals.
 If an offender does not abide by the rules, their probation will be revoked, and they will immediately go to prison.
+There are 26,290 inmates under probation in Iowa as of December 2022.

 Search Iowa Public Records